crashoverride777/swifty-ads/README.md

 Note:

 You should only show rewarded videos with a dedicated button and you should only show that button when a video is loaded (see below).
-If the user presses the reward video button and watches a video it might take a few seconds for the next video to reload afterwards.
-Incase the user immediately tries to watch another video this helper will show an alert informing the user that no video is available at the moment.
+If the user presses the rewarded video button and watches a video it might take a few seconds for the next video to reload.
+Incase the user immediately tries to watch another video this helper will show a "no video is available at the moment" alert.

-Tip:

-From my personal experience and from a user perspective you should not spam full screen interstitial ads all the time.
-This will also increase your revenue because user retention rate is higher so you should not be greedy.
-Therefore you should

-1) Not show an interstitial ad everytime a button is pressed
-2) Not show an interstitial ad everytime you die in a game
-3) Use the "withInterval" property in the show method and set it to a minimum of 5/6 depending on the frequence the method is called.
-There might be special cirumstances where you could set it lower e.g in a game where it takes a while to die but usually 5/6 mimimum is what I think is best.
-You could also randomise the interval e.g random number between 5-8.

 - To check if ads are ready